Chapter 0:

 She took that without argument, which told me she had more sense than her doe-eyed face advertised.
 “Do you want company?”

 “That wasn’t the question.”
 There it was again, the not-smile.
 “I won’t fill silence for you.
 I don’t have the inventory.
-But I can stand nearby and let you notice things out loud without calling it confession.”
+But I can keep you company.”

 “You rehearsed that,” I said.